boonebytes/stfc-community-bot/Readme.md

 1. Create a schema to hold the data tables.
 This should not be the same as the bot's database user account.
 2. Create a database account to be used by the bot.
-It should have DML grants on the data schema.
-(TODO: Identify these grants)
+It should have select/insert/update/delete grants on all the tables identified or referenced in Entity Framework.
+The Entity Framework database generation script could be used as a reference point.
 3. Configure a development environment with a connection to an Oracle database.
 This is required for the Entity Framework commands to work.